ImMattDavison/NoMoreDomains-Website/README.md

 - Navigate in project root folder and run `npm install` or `npm i`

-- To run/test the project finally run the comand `npm start`
+- To run/test the project finally run the comand `npm run dev`

 A local instance of the app will start on `localhost:3000` navigate to it in the browser